 EMPLOYMENT-BASED RECOVERY SERVICES CAN TAKE SEVERAL FORMS:

-Typically offered by large organizations, Employee Assistance Programs (EAP) are voluntary and confidential programs established to boost employees’ health outcomes and their subjective sense of personal well-being.
+Typically offered by large organizations, employee assistance programs (EAPs) are voluntary and confidential programs established to boost employees’ health outcomes and their subjective sense of personal well-being.
 They may include resources to address health and substance use disorders, intended to benefit both the individuals receiving these services as well as the worksite or company overall.

 For individuals in recovery, there may be barriers to obtaining and sustaining gainful employment due to a prior criminal record, negative educational histories, technology illiteracy, gaps in employment history, financial complications, and stigmatization of those with a history of addiction, among other factors.
 A number of programs and organizations work to address one or more of these factors that bar individuals from gainful employment, whether that be through job coaching, placement, or skill development.

-WHAT DOES THE SCIENCE SAY ABOUT MUTUAL-HELP ORGANIZATIONS?
+WHAT DOES THE SCIENCE SAY ABOUT EMPLOYMENT-BASED RECOVERY SERVICES?